versionone/openAgile/VersionOne/Ceremonies/DailyStandup.md

 The Daily Standup Meeting is a [brief meeting](http://martinfowler.com/articles/itsNotJustStandingUp.html) that lets us:

+We use [our TeamRoom](https://www7.v1host.com/V1Production/TeamRoom.mvc/Show/354268), and generally follow the [Work Items Attend](http://martinfowler.com/articles/itsNotJustStandingUp.html#WorkItemsAttend) pattern, which helps in focusing through the items we set out to deliver for an iteration.
+However, as the pattern notes indicate this can lead to not everyone mentioning all important activities.
+The overall goal is to:

 * Catch each other up on the progress we've made during the last day
 * Identify any **impediments** we're facing that must be removed, and
 * Highlight what we plan to work on for the coming day (provided our **impediments** get removed!)